 They make themselves known to the living by making noises as well.

-There have been boatloads of personal experiences in this house for years, especially during the years of this Tombstone Bordello Bed and Breakfast.
+There have been many personal experiences in this house for years, especially during the years of this Tombstone Bordello Bed and Breakfast.

-107 West Allen St.,
+107 West Allen Street,

 Our Haunted Paranormal Stories are Written by Julie Carr